apexpl/apex_v1/docs/components/worker.md

 When creating a worker you need to define a routing key alias, which is used within the routing key upon sending / receiving messages to / form RabbitMQ.
 This can be anything you want, and the resulting routing key to call a method within the worker will be *PACKAGE.ROUTING_KEY_ALIAS.METHOD*.

-For example, a worker was created with `php apex.php create worker users:user users.profile`, meaning the PHP class file created is located at */src/users/worker/user.php*.
+For example, a worker was created with `./apex create worker users:user users.profile`, meaning the PHP class file created is located at */src/users/worker/user.php*.
 When any messages are sent to RabbitMQ with the routing key users.profile.*, this PHP class will be loaded, and the method name of the third segment of the routing key will be executed.